mouktardev/bg-remover-nextjs/README.md

 UI accessible components:-

-- [react aria components](https://react-spectrum.adobe.com/react-aria/index.html) component like Table ,Dialog ,Select and more.
+- [react aria components](https://react-spectrum.adobe.com/react-aria/index.html) components like Table, Modal, Dialog and more.
+- [shadcn/ui](https://ui.shadcn.com/) components like Select, Toaster and more.

 ## Video for a demo